Credit : CC0 Public DomainÂ

 Approximately 15-20 per cent of Canadians live with some form of AD, and among Canadian children under the age of five, AD affects between 10-15 per cent.
 Of those, around 40 per cent will experience symptoms of the disease for the rest of their lives.

-AD is also associated with an increased risk of developing a host of other inflammatory conditions, including food allergies, asthma and allergic rhinitis.
+AD is also associated with an of developing a host of other inflammatory conditions, including food allergies, asthma and allergic rhinitis.

 “Atopic dermatitis is the leading non-fatal health burden attributable to skin diseases,” says Dr. Chris Turner, the study’s lead author and former UBC postdoctoral fellow in Granville’s laboratory.